react-native-elements/react-native-elements/website/versioned_docs/version-1.0.0/tile.md

 ### `overlayContainerStyle`

-Styling for the overlay container when featured tile (optional)
+Styling for the overlay container when using featured tile (optional)

 |        Type         | Default |
 | :-----------------: | :-----: |